What is Utility?

 You can clearly see that a utility function for disk space as shown below validates your understanding of this decision context.

 From the above chart, we can understand that your satisfaction is 0 for 20GB.
 Because you have 20GB of files, and of course, you do not want a disk just to hold the 20GB of the files.
-Your content will grow so you will need more space.
+Your content will grow so that you will need more space.
 Therefore, Satisfaction at 20GB is 0.
 Also, we determined that 35GB space is just enough for you.
 More than 35GB space does not give you any extra value.
 So, anything more than 35GB can give you a flat level of satisfaction.

 Utility Function feature in Decision Tree Software